 Piney Run Park, Nature park in Sykesville, Maryland.

-Piney Run Park is a nature preserve in Sykesville with 550 acres of forests, meadows, and a large lake.
-The grounds offer about 15 miles of marked hiking trails and facilities for fishing, boating, and picnicking.
+Piney Run Park is a protected natural area in Sykesville, Maryland, centered around a large reservoir surrounded by forests and open meadows.
+The grounds include marked hiking trails and facilities for fishing, boating, and picnicking.

-The land was originally private farmland and became a public park in 1964.
-This change was part of a regional project to manage water supply and control flooding in Carroll County.
+The land was originally private farmland before it became a public park in 1964 as part of a regional project to manage water supply and control flooding in Carroll County.
+The dam that created the reservoir was the central element of that project.

 The community of curious travelers